 The LIHTC reduces income tax liability dollar-for-dollar.
-It is taken annually for a term of 10 years and is intended to yield a present value of either: (1) 70 percent of the "qualified basis" for new construction or substantial rehabilitation expenditures that are not federally subsidized (as defined in IRC Section 42(i)(2), or (2) 30 percent of the qualified basis for the cost of acquiring certain existing buildings or projects that are federally subsidized.
-The tax credit rates are determined monthly under procedures specified in IRC Section 42 and cannot be less than 9 percent of the qualified basis of new buildings that are not federally subsidized, and not less than 4 percent of the qualified basis of buildings that are federally subsidized.
+It is taken annually for a term of 10 years and is intended to yield a present value of either: (1) 70 percent of the "qualified basis" for new construction or substantial rehabilitation expenditures that are not federally subsidized (as defined in IRC section 42(i)(2), or (2) 30 percent of the qualified basis for the cost of acquiring certain existing buildings or projects that are federally subsidized.
+The tax credit rates are determined monthly under procedures specified in IRC section 42 and cannot be less than 9 percent for new buildings that are not federally subsidized, and not less than 4 percent for buildings that are federally subsidized.
 Individuals can use the credits up to a deduction equivalent of \$25,000 (the actual maximum amount of credit that an individual can claim depends on the individual's marginal tax rate).
 For buildings placed in service after December 31, 2007, individuals can use the credits against the alternative minimum tax.
 Corporations, other than S or personal service corporations, can use the credits against ordinary income tax, and, for buildings placed in service after December 31, 2007, against the alternative minimum tax.
 These corporations also can deduct losses from the project.